These No Bake Monster Cookie Oatmeal Energy Balls will feel like a special treat, but are actually a healthy after school snack!

-How do you freeze no-bake energy balls?
+How do you freeze no bake Monster Energy Balls?

 Once you roll the balls, place them on a cookie sheet and place them in the freezer for about 1-2 hours.
 After they are frozen, place them in either an airtight container or a zip lock bag and keep them in the freezer until you are ready to eat them.